Elementary New Teacher Induction

 • Welcoming Phone Call - Personalized calls to new hires made by New-Teacher Leaders.
 New teachers are welcomed to Davis District and offered information about expected emails, hiring processing steps, and New Educator Orientation dates.

-• New Educator Orientation - In-person, full day orientation for new hires.
-Upon arrival, teachers receive a celebratory welcome by the superintendency, district administrators, board members, principals, and student leaders.
-The bulk of the day is spent in highly-interactive sessions focused on curriculum resources and best instructional practices.
+• New Educator Orientation - In-person, 1 1/2-day orientation for licensed educators.
+Upon arrival, teachers receive a celebratory welcome by the superintendency, district administrators, board members, and student leaders.
+Educators engage in highly-interactive sessions focused on best instructional practices, classroom management, and curriculum resources.
 This day is designed to help new teachers prepare for their first week of teaching and learn about the mentoring and professional learning supports in our district.

 Professional Learning